 Publications produced by organisations and companies should follow the same guidelines, substituting the name of the organisation or company for that of an individual author.
+References for sources with a corporate author should start like this:

 British Educational Research Association, 2011.
-Ethical guidelines for educational research.
-London: BERA.

 Nottingham Trent University, 2013.
-Annual report 2012.
-Nottingham: Nottingham Trent University.

 World Economic Forum, World Bank and African Development Bank, 2011.
-The Africa competitiveness report 2011.
-Geneva: World Economic Forum.